 Work in Australia

-If you are the holder of a student visa, then you can undertake employment while in Australia, provided you only start to work after you course has started.
+Are you an international student looking to work in Australia?
+If you are the holder of a student visa, then you can undertake employment while in Australia, provided you only start to work after your course has started.
 Student visa holders can work up to 40 hours a fortnight while their course is in session (excluding any work undertaken as a registered component of their course of study or training) and they can work unlimited hours during scheduled course breaks.
 Family members of students are not allowed to work until the student begins their course.
 They are allowed to work up to 40 hours per fortnight at all times.
 For more information please visit the Department of Immigration and Border Protection website.

 Studying at ZBA is more than just a classroom experience.
 Besides providing valuable income a job can provide students with a lot of useful experience outside their college and home life.